-7. Income Taxes
+8. Income Taxes

 The Company adopted the provisions of FIN 48 on February 1, 2007.
-As a result of the implementation of FIN 48, the Company recognized a liability for unrecognized tax benefits of \$1,235, a reduction of deferred tax assets of \$3,400 and a \$4,635 decrease to the February 1, 2007 balance of retained earnings.
-If recognized, all of the \$4,635 of currently unrecognized tax benefits would impact the Company's effective tax rate.
+As a result of the implementation of FIN 48, the Company recognized a liability for unrecognized tax benefits of \$1,235, a reduction of deferred tax assets of \$3,400 and a \$4,635 decrease to its February 1, 2007 balance of retained earnings.
+If recognized, all of the \$4,635 of currently unrecognized tax benefits would reduce the Company's effective tax rate.
+During the three months ended July 31, 2007, the Company recorded a reduction of deferred tax assets and a reduction of non-current income taxes payable of approximately \$400.